-With the first Major League Baseball (MLB) game at the College World Series (CWS) in Omaha set to take place on June 13 between the Detroit Tigers and Kansas City Royals, Little League® International wanted to take a look back at the three former Little Leaguers® who made history as the only graduates to play in the Little League Baseball® World Series, CWS, and MLB World Series.
+Take a look back at the three former Little Leaguers® who made history as the only graduates to play in the Little League Baseball® World Series, College World Series, and MLB World Series.

 Michael Conforto – Redmond (Wash.)
 North LL

 2004 LLBWS; 2013 CWS (Oregon State); 2015 MLB World Series (New York Mets)